 Alternative: Using a General Automation Platform to integrate ADP Workforce Now

-Instead of time-consuming manual integrations, enterprises and fast-growing firms are turning to General Automation Platforms (GAP) to maximize their developer team’s productivity and flow their critical HR and payroll data anywhere.
-A GAP is a low-code platform that gives anyone the power to drag and drop together seamless integrations across any number of applications.
-Even if you don’t have technical experience or extensive developer resources, you can use a GAP’s pre-built connectors, custom logic operators, and data helpers to help you build custom integrations between ADP and any other tool.
+Instead of time-consuming manual integrations, enterprises and fast-growing firms are turning to unified, AI-powered iPaaS to maximize their developer team’s productivity and flow their critical HR and payroll data anywhere.
+AI-powered iPaaS gives anyone the power to drag and drop together seamless integrations across any number of applications.
+Even if you don’t have technical experience or extensive developer resources, you can use the platform's pre-built connectors, custom logic operators, and data helpers to help you build custom integrations between ADP and any other tool.

-Any team across the organization can harness the power of a GAP to reduce manual errors, drive retention, and improve the employee experience.
+Any team across the organization can harness the power of unified, AI-powered iPaaS to reduce manual errors, drive retention, and improve the employee experience.
 Below, we’ll break down some common use cases that you can implement to supercharge sophisticated HR and payroll processes at scale.

 Common use cases for integrating ADP Workforce Now

-Here are a few examples of how you can use ADP Workforce Now’s APIs and a GAP to make your HR processes hyper-efficient:
+Here are a few examples of how you can use ADP Workforce Now’s APIs and iPaaS to make your HR processes hyper-efficient:

 Auto-syncing HR data